Samsung Galaxy Fold review: Show Off

 Treated as a tablet, the Fold is actually quite small.
 It's more akin to an iPad Mini than it is the recent Tab S6.
 That being said, I can't wait to see Samsung take this form-factor and build a dedicated Android tablet around it.
 Divorced from the demands and expectations of being a usable phone, it feels like Samsung's flexible display tech could thrive.

 That being said, one thing I did notice was that the Fold’s 15W wired charging felt really slow compared to other modern flagships.
-I assume this is a product of the Fold’s unique dual-cell battery design but it did feel like a compromise and something that made using this device as my primary one a little bit worse.
+I assume this is a product of the Fold’s unique dual-cell battery design.
+Nevertheless, this felt like a compromise and something that made using this device as my primary one just that little bit worse.

 The Bottom Line